UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/01_intro.md

 In the video Prof. Mark Parsons uses the term of High Performance Computing (HPC).
 When reading about supercomputing, you will encounter this term quite often.
 HPC is a general term that includes all the activities and components associated with supercomputers, including aspects such as software and data storage as well as the bare supercomputer hardware.

-Are there any applications of supercomputers you know of, that made you interested in this course?
-We'll be covering other examples of how supercomputers are used in science later in this course.

 ![Computer simulation example image](images/large_hero_e0df48e4-9b4d-422c-a18f-d7898b9578d8.jpg) *Computer simulation covering multiple physical phenomena and machine learning algorithms can predict how dinosaurs might have moved.
 The laws of physics apply for extinct animals exactly as they do for living ones. © 2016 ARCHER image competition*